tenlevels/spruce/README.md

  - In-game menu matches that of the theme loaded.

- - Imgs folder for box art now located inside rom folder.
+ - Imgs folders for box art are now located inside each Rom folder.

- - BIOS folder created in root of SD card.
+ - BIOS folder has been created on the root of SD card.

  - Auto save state and load enabled.

- - Remap files to have stick function on all systems.
+ - Joystick function enabled on all systems.

- - Configuration of RetroArch and almost no notifications or hotkeys.
-Feel free to enable and configure how you like.
+ - Configuration of RetroArch with almost no notifications or hotkeys.

- - LED disabled.
+ - The blue LED has been disabled.

 ## INSTALL

-  - The short version is to format your SD card to FAT32 and extract the zip file onto your card.
+  - The short version is: format your SD card to FAT32 and extract the zip file directly onto your SD card.
-  - See the new Wiki! https://github.com/tenlevels/spruce/wiki/Installation-Instructions
+  - For more information, see the new Wiki page! https://github.com/tenlevels/spruce/wiki/Installation-Instructions

-### BIOS
+## BIOS

-  - Place your BIOS files in the BIOS folder on root of SD card.
+  - Place your BIOS files in the BIOS folder on the root of SD card.

 ## UPDATE

 To update:

-- Download the latest release and extract the contents
+- Download the latest release and extract the contents.
-- Delete everything on your SD card except for `BIOS` `Roms` `Saves` folders
+- Delete everything on your SD card except for the "BIOS", "Roms" and "Saves" folders.
 - Place the entire contents of the latest spruce zip folder onto your SD card.

 This will retain all your games, saves, and emulator bios files.